 Yemen Gets More Confusing.
 Former allies are now fighting each in southern Yemen.
 Control of Aden is up for grabs with a battle raging between government forces and separatists backed by the United Arab Emirates.

 Morrocco Visited by AFRICOM Cdr.
 General Stephen Townsend, the commander of Africa Command, paid a visit to Morocco and praised the countries strong stance against terrorism and participation in regional military exercises.
 See “US Military Official: US Shares Morocco’s Concerns About Instability in Sahel Region”, Morocco World News, August 30, 2019.

 EU and a Global Maritime Security Presence.
-The European Nations may soon embarked on a concept to deploy member nations’s naval forces to protect key shipping lanes.
+The European Nations may soon be embarked on a concept to deploy member nation’s naval forces to protect key shipping lanes.
 This projection of naval power is beyond that the regions of the Baltic Sea, Black Sea, or Strait of Hormuz.
 (Defense News, August 30, 2019.

 CIA and Militias.
 Senior White House advisers have proposed secretly expanding the C.I.A.’s presence in Afghanistan if international forces begin to withdraw from the country.
 But the CIA may not be on board with the plan.
 Read “Trump Administration Officials at Odds Over C.I.A.’s Role in Afghanistan”, The New York Times, September 2, 2019.

 3rd SFGA Command Video.
 The 3rd Special Forces Group deploys its units and members worldwide conducting a full range of military operations.
 The group provides a scalable and self-sustaining operations capability operating by, with, and through partnered forces to address the nation’s most complex problems.
 (3rd SFGA, Aug 26, 2019, 3 mins).